-If a "change in control" (as defined under the Executive Retention Agreements) had occurred on January 2, 2021 (the last day of our 2020 fiscal year), all of our named executive officers would have received the cash incentive payment reported in the Summary Compensation Table under the column headed "Non-Equity Incentive Plan Compensation."
+If a "change in control" (as defined under the Executive Retention Agreements) had occurred on January 1, 2022 (the last day of our 2021 fiscal year), all of our named executive officers would have received the cash incentive payment reported in the Summary Compensation Table under the column headed "Non-Equity Incentive Plan Compensation."
 In the event of a termination for "cause," the named executive officer would only receive his or her salary through the date of termination and any previously earned but deferred bonus.
-If a termination for cause had occurred on January 2, 2021, no additional payments would have been received by our named executive officers.
+If a termination for cause had occurred on January 1, 2022, no additional payments would have been received by our named executive officers.

-The following table sets forth the estimated compensation that would have been payable to our named executive officers had a change in control event occurred as of January 2, 2021 and their employment were to have been terminated for good reason by the executive or without cause by us on that date.
+The following table sets forth the estimated compensation that would have been payable to our named executive officers, other than Mr. Langevin, had a change in control event occurred as of January 1, 2022 and their employment were to have been terminated for good reason by the executive or without cause by us on that date.
+Mr. Langevin would have received no additional compensation upon termination of his employment without cause upon a change in control, other than the compensation to which he would be entitled under the Transition Agreement described above because his Executive Retention Agreement terminated effective December 31, 2021.

-Estimated Payments Upon a Change in Control and Termination of Employment for "Good Reason" or "Without Cause" as of January 2, 2021
+Estimated Payments Upon a Change in Control and Termination of Employment for "Good Reason" or "Without Cause" as of January 1, 2022

-Name Lump Sum Severance Payment Value of Acceleration of Vesting of Equity Incentives (1) Continuation of Benefits (2) Outplacement Services Estimated Parachute Tax Gross-up Payment Jeffrey L. Powell \$ 3,990,800 \$ 4,441,293 \$ 48,106 \$ 20,000 Michael J. McKenney \$ 1,719,400 \$ 1,469,012 \$ 58,793 \$ 20,000 Eric T. Langevin \$ 2,182,000 \$ 1,529,351 \$ 58,793 \$ 20,000 Stacy D. Krause \$ 1,174,600 \$ 805,137 \$ 58,318 \$ 20,000 Peter J. Flynn \$ 1,038,533 \$ 405,740 \$ 38,078 \$ 20,000
+Name Lump Sum Severance Payment Value of Acceleration of Vesting of Equity Incentives (1) Continuation of Benefits (2) Outplacement Services Jeffrey L. Powell \$ 5,696,200 \$ 8,119,119 \$ 54,933 \$ 20,000 Michael J. McKenney \$ 2,292,400 \$ 2,455,073 \$ 67,603 \$ 20,000 Eric T. Langevin (3) \$ 266,268 \$ 1,680,891 \$ - \$ Stacy D. Krause \$ 1,300,733 \$ 1,500,425 \$ 66,627 \$ 20,000 Peter J. Flynn \$ 1,239,600 \$ 838,256 \$ 41,138 \$ 20,000

-- (1) Represents equity incentives in the form of RSUs and the incremental value of in-the-money stock options that would vest assuming a change in control event and employment termination on January 2, 2021, the last day of our 2020 fiscal year, and that are valued using \$140.98 per share, the closing price of our common stock on December 31, 2020, the last trading day before the end of our 2020 fiscal year.
-These amounts do not include awards granted after January 2, 2021. - (2) Represents the estimated benefits which would continue to be provided for the period covered by the executive retention agreement, based on the 2020 amount reported for "All Other Compensation" in the Summary Compensation Table.
+- (1) Represents equity incentives in the form of RSUs that would vest assuming a change in control event and employment termination on January 1, 2022, the last day of our 2021 fiscal year, and that are valued using \$230.48 per share, the closing price of our common stock on December 31, 2021, the last trading day before the end of our 2021 fiscal year.
+These amounts do not include awards granted after January 1, 2022. - (2) Represents the estimated benefits which would continue to be provided for the period covered by the executive retention agreement, based on the 2021 amount reported for "All Other Compensation" in the Summary Compensation Table.
 This amount includes (a) employer contributions under our 401(k) savings plan made on behalf of the named executive officer, and (b) employer payments to cover premiums for life insurance policies for the benefit of the named executive officer.
 In addition, this amount also includes the aggregate amount of premiums we currently pay on behalf of the named executive officer for health and welfare benefits, which would continue to be provided for the period covered by the executive retention agreement.
-We paid the following in premiums in 2020 for each named executive officer: Mr. Powell \$9,908; Mr. McKenney \$15,340; Mr. Langevin \$15,340; Ms. Krause \$15,340; and Mr. Flynn \$5,478.
+We paid the following in premiums in 2021 for each named executive officer: Mr. Powell \$15,690; Mr. McKenney \$15,576; Mr. Langevin \$15,576; Ms. Krause \$15,088; and Mr. Flynn \$14,123. - (3) Under the Transition Agreement, Mr. Langevin would have been entitled to the amounts shown in the event of a termination without cause on January 1, 2022; he would not have been entitled to any payments as a result of his termination of employment "for good reason".